CaptainHPY/CaptainHPY/README.md

 Here's a bit about me:

-- 👩‍💻 I'm currently working on:A school-level scientific research program
+- 👩‍💻 I'm currently working on:The development of AI agent
 - 🌱 I'm currently learning: C++,Python,React
 - 💡 I'm interested in: Basketball,Magic Cube,Videogames
 - 💬 Ask me about: